trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 ## Adapt the frontend code

-1. Rerun the app and check that you can cannot use the app anymore without tickets
+1. Rerun the app and check that you can cannot use the app anymore without tickets.

 ```bash
 cd app
 yarn dev
 ```

-2. Connect with any wallet with enough Tez, and Poke your own contract
+2. Connect with any wallet with enough Tez, and Poke your own contract.

 ![pokefail](/img/tutorials/dapp-pokefail.png)

-The Kukai wallet is giving me back the error from the smart contract
+The Kukai wallet is giving me back the error from the smart contract.

 ![kukaifail](/img/tutorials/dapp-kukaifail.png)

-Ok, so let's authorize some minting on my user and try again to poke
+Ok, so let's authorize some minting on my user and try again to poke.

 3. Add a new button for minting on a specific contract, replace the full content of `App.tsx` with :